 Jeremiah!
 The man, the book, the bullfrog…

 Jeremiah himself was from a priestly family in Anathoth, a small village 3 miles N.E of Jerusalem.
 We know several things about his life; it was… hard.
 He was accused of treason, thrown in jail and in pits, divinely commanded not to marry or have children (since they would just die horribly anyway), and felt very alone and abused by God.
-He laments his life and his calling, and dies after Israel is destroyed and he is hauled away against his will to Egypt by surviving Israelites.
+He laments his life and calling, and dies after Israel is destroyed and he is hauled away against his will to Egypt by surviving Israelites.
 One book I have on Jeremiah has a section called A Sense of Impending Doom, which opens with “One of the most distinctive features of Jeremiah’s prophecy is the acute sense of impending disaster that informs much of his poetic oracles.”
 In that light, here’s an appropriate soundtrack for the Book of Jeremiah.

 On the positive side, chapters 36-38 tell us about Jeremiah’s scribe Baruch, a close (and only?) friend.
-Likely as with other prophets, Jeremiah himself did very little, if any, of the writing of his prophetic sermons.
+As is likely with other prophets, Jeremiah himself did very little, if any, of the writing of his prophetic sermons.
 Orality was the main form of communication, and writing was not terribly significant for the vast majority of the population.
 (See here, first few sections.)
 Baruch, at least, is named and mentioned.
 Other disciples/memorizers/scribes/”tradents” who orally preserved and shaped the teachings of past prophets are simply anonymous.

 Jeremiah’s Temple Sermon

 Like a lot of the Old Testament, the Book of Jeremiah is not really chronological.